 As with a work-related injury, pain and suffering is calculated according to a table.
 However, it is calculated only after a certain period of time after the illness has been detected, so that there is a presumption that the sick employee’s health has stabilised.
 The value of one point is CZK 250.
 For example, for the most common occupational disease, carpal tunnel damage, a pain allowance of approximately 150 points per arm is paid.
 However, it all depends on the specific opinion of the doctor.

-Termination on grounds of occupational disease
+Termination for occupational disease

 If an employee has lost the medical capacity to perform his or her current job as a result of an occupational disease and it is not possible to transfer the employee to another job, the employer is entitled to terminate the employee’s employment.